 How is Pilates different to traditional weights or exercise programs?

-In Pilates it is not all about the weight lifted or moved.
-It focuses on the core muscles of the body.
-It is not necessarily a case of the stronger the better – muscle control and activation are the aim.
+In Pilates, it is not all about the weight lifted or moved.
+Pilates movements focus on the core muscles of the body.
+It is not necessarily a case of the stronger the better – muscle control and activation are the aims.
 Sometimes lighter resistance can make exercises more difficult.
 This is a different concept to weights based training e.g. a bicep curl – you are training the strength of the bicep using a more intense or maximal contraction.
-In Pilates it is a case of time under load and resistance that is often the key.
+In Pilates, it is a case of time under load and resistance that is often the key.

 Peter “Pilates” Ledwidge